/*

 <<set $badchoices to $badchoices + 1>>

-A few common realities apply.
 The rain is steady.
 The windshield is streaming.
 You have 14 gallons of TKS fluid left, and the airframe is clean of ice now that you've been below the freezing level for a while.
-The runway sight picture will come when it comes.
+The runway picture will come when it comes.

 <<link "A. Full flaps at the final fix, trimmed, approach speed bug 80 KIAS."
 "Dec9A">><<set $pathArray to $pathArray.concat(["Dec9: A (full flaps, 80 KIAS)"])>><</link>>